12q1/local_docs/words/adjournments.md

-# adjournments
+# Adjournments

 ---
-## Noun #noun
+#noun
 - **The state of being [[adjourned]], or [[action]] of [[adjourning]].**
  - _Example: At midnight we made a motion for adjournment and everyone went home tired._
 - **Ampliatio.**
 ---